Mechanical Engineering Master of Science Program

-The Mechanical Engineering Department is dedicated to delivering up-to-date, high quality courses across a broad range of the discipline to meet the needs of both part- and full-time graduate students.
-These courses are concentrated in five technical areas:
+The Mechanical Engineering Department is dedicated to delivering up-to-date, high-quality courses across a broad range of disciplines to meet the needs of both part- and full-time graduate students.
+These courses are concentrated in seven technical areas:

 - Dynamics and Controls